-The enclosed proxy is solicited on behalf of the board of directors of Gladstone Capital Corporation, a Maryland corporation (the "Company" or the "Fund"), for use at the Special Meeting of Stockholders to be held on , 2005, at 11:00 a.m. local time (the "Special Meeting"), or at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Special Meeting.
-The Special Meeting will be held in the main ballroom of the Hilton Hotel at 7920 Jones Branch Road, McLean, VA 22102.
-The Company intends to mail this proxy statement and accompanying proxy card on or about , 2005 to all stockholders entitled to vote at the Special Meeting.
+The enclosed proxy is solicited on behalf of the board of directors of Gladstone Capital Corporation, a Maryland corporation (the "Company" or the "Fund"), for use at the Special Meeting of Stockholders to be held on December 2, 2005, at 11:00 a.m. local time (the "Special Meeting"), or at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Special Meeting.
+The Special Meeting will be held at the Courtyard by Marriott Tysons Corner Hotel, 1960-A Chain Bridge Road, McLean, VA 22102.
+The Company intends to mail this proxy statement and accompanying proxy card on or about October 21, 2005 to all stockholders entitled to vote at the Special Meeting.